 In this regard, the role of the Muslim Resource Centre board of directors is incredibly important.
-Their active participation and oversight ensure we never lose sight of our vision.
-Some of their duties include:
+Their active participation and oversight ensure that we stay true to our vision.
+Some of the board’s duties include:

 ● Ensure the expected standards of governance, accountability and transparency are met.

 ● Approve budgets, audited financial statements, and governance policies.

-● Ensure all by-laws and policies – including those addressing conflict of interest, code of ethics – meet today’s standards.
+● Ensure all by-laws and policies, including those addressing conflict of interest, and code of ethics, meet today’s standards.

 ● Provide general oversight and create a culture of excellence within the organization.